BirchBrew/SiteHiker/README.md

 - open http://localhost:4000 and try it out!

 ## Push to Gigalixir
-- git push gigalixir HEAD:master -f
+- git push gigalixir HEAD:master